 Each summer Colby parents host in their homes incoming students and their parents for joyous send-offs to Colby.
 If convenient for your schedule and location, this is a great opportunity to meet other Colby families as well as current parents and students.
 You’ll find that other parents are a great resource for questions you have about your student’s transition to campus.

 Typically, detailed information about move-in day and orientation becomes available in July.
-Keep in mind that the process of moving into dorms (checking in, picking up ID and keys, moving belongings, etc.) takes place on a staggered schedule during the morning hours of move-in day.
+Keep in mind that the process of moving into dorms (checking in, picking up ID and keys, moving belongings, etc.) takes place in the morning hours of move-in day.
 Students will receive their dorm move-in time slot as part of their communication with the Campus Life Office.
 The afternoon of move-in day includes a parent session and a family reception after which parents say goodbye to their students.
 Parents may plan to begin their return home by 4 p.m.

 Waterville is relatively close to Augusta (30 minutes), Portland (70 minutes), Bangor (60 minutes) and Boston (3 hours).
 Therefore, travel options the day before move-in day may include staying outside of Waterville and driving to campus for your scheduled move-in time.